kaigolden/DATA-581-01_DataAnalyticsPortfolio/Python/README.md

 - Matplotlib
 - Seaborn
 ## Findings
 Gentoo penguins were considerably heavier than Adelie and Chinstrap penguins.
+Further EDA that combines different characteristic variables in the dataset is advised to provide better insight into the penguin species' differences and characterization.